Integrating Yandex Tracker with Cloud Functions

 Get an organization ID to access the API

 - Go to Tracker.
-Click Logging in to Yandex Tracker.
+Click Log in to Tracker.

 - In the right-hand panel, click Administration.